-Use when in the Standard Starting Position with a runner on third only AND THAT RUNNER WILL SCORE WITH NO PLAY ON HER/HIM - If there is any chance of a play at 3rd, 3U must stay there and 1U must take BR to 2nd.

-P: Move from behind the plate and read the play.
-See R3 touch home and as batter-runner approaches second base rotate to third base in fair territory, move to a primary position 8-10 feet from third base.

-1U: Pivot inside the diamond 10 feet beyond the baseline and about 10 feet away from the foul line.
-See base runner touch first.
-When the BR advances beyond second base, rotate to home in foul ground to the farthest back corner of the right-hand batter's box.
+B. Use when in the Standard Starting Position with a runner on third only AND THAT RUNNER WILL SCORE WITH NO PLAY ON HER/HIM - if there is ANY chance of a play at 3rd, 3U must stay there and 1U must take BR to 2nd.
+P: see R3 touch home, then move out to in front of the pitching circle and as the BR approaches second base, move to a primary position 8-10 feet from thirdbase.
+1U: pivot inside the diamond 10 feet beyond the baseline and about 10 feet away from the foul line.
+See BR touch first.
+When the BR advances beyond second base, move to a point-of-the-plate holding position at home.
 Adjust to play.

-3U: Move straight into the diamond to a primary position 8-10 feet from second base.
-When 1U rotates to the plate, 3U responsible for 1st and 2nd.
+3U: move straight into the diamond to a primary position 8-10 feet from second base.
+When 1U rotates to the plate, 3U is responsible for all plays at first or second.

-Note: Base Hit to the outfield